Trekking the Wye Valley Walk

 Walking holidays on The Wye Valley Walk

 Wales Walking Holidays offer self-led walking holidays along the Wye Valley Walk in either direction, North to South, Rhyd-y-bennwch to Chepstow or South to North, Chepstow to Rhyd-y-bennwch.
 You are assured a personal and professional service.
-Our packages include accommodations (bed and breakfast in walker friendly comfortable establishments), door to door luggage transfers, maps, guide books and our back up service.
+Our tours include accommodations (bed and breakfast in walker friendly comfortable establishments), door to door luggage transfers, maps, guide books and our back up service.
 Packed lunches and evening meals can also be organised if desired.

 The whole trail of 136 miles can be easily completed in about 12 walking days.
-Rest days are also available, and we will adapt your package accordingly.
+Rest days are also available, and we will adapt your itinerary accordingly.
 Or if you prefer, you can split the walk into two ending the first leg in Hay-on-Wye.

-Day 2: Chepstow to Redbrook-on-Wye.
-14.5 miles (23.3 km)
+Day 2: Chepstow to Redbrook-on-Wye 14.5 miles (23.3 km)

 Day 3: Redbrook-on-Wye to Symonds Yat 8.5 miles (13.7km)